getsolus/help-center-docs/software/samba/en.md

 To enable convenient file-sharing on Solus, we maintain a Solus-specific Samba configuration that out-of-the-box:

 - Supports Samba usershare functionality
+- Enables sharing of *$HOME* folders (manual user account activation needed)
+- Is set up as a standalone server which participates in the default MS Windows workgroup named WORKGROUP
+- Disables sharing of printers via Samba (use IPP via CUPS instead)
 - Allows access only from RFC 1918 private network addresses
-- Disables sharing of printers via Samba (you should use IPP via CUPS instead)
-- Is set up as a standalone server which participates in the default MS Windows workgroup named WORKGROUP
-- Enables sharing of $HOME folders (manual user account activation needed)

 ### How to start/stop Samba